-- Bugs!
+- Bugs! (best way is to file an issue)

-- Feature requests/suggestions.
+- Feature requests/suggestions

 - Pretty pictures for the gallery.

 If you are really keen, you may also like to consider:

 - Exact solution routines for test problem(s).
 Even just an analytic description from which I can write the code. - Suggestions/tips on possible visualisation techniques - More colour schemes (simply email me a table of the rgb colour indices, or failing that simply an image of the colour scheme and I will add it).